 The research base for prompt engineering has grown substantially since 2022, with several landmark studies quantifying what works and why.

 The foundational chain-of-thought paper was published by Jason Wei, Xuezhi Wang, Dale Schuurmans, and colleagues at Google Brain in 2022 in their paper "Chain-of-Thought Prompting Elicits Reasoning in Large Language Models", presented at NeurIPS 2022.
 Their experiments across GSM8K (math word problems), SVAMP, and AQuA benchmarks found that adding chain-of-thought instructions improved accuracy by 20-50% on reasoning tasks depending on model size.
-Crucially, CoT only produced significant gains on models above a certain size threshold (~100B parameters) — smaller models showed no improvement or degradation.
+Crucially, CoT only produced significant gains on models above a certain size threshold (approximately 100B parameters) — smaller models showed no improvement or degradation.

 Sewon Min, Xinxi Lyu, and colleagues at the University of Washington published "Rethinking the Role of Demonstrations: What Makes In-Context Learning Work?"
 (2022), which examined why few-shot examples help.
 Their findings were counterintuitive: the content of examples mattered less than their structure.
 Models learned formatting, label space, and distribution from examples even when the examples used wrong labels.
 This implies that few-shot prompting works partly by signaling format expectations, not just content patterns.